open-telemetry/opentelemetry-java-instrumentation/instrumentation/runtime-metrics/runtime-metrics-java17/library/README.md

-The main entry point is the `RuntimeMetrics` class in the package `io.opentelemetry.instrumentation.runtimemetrics`:
+The main entry point is the `RuntimeMetrics` class in the package `io.opentelemetry.instrumentation.runtimemetrics.java17`:

 ```java
 // Initialize JfrTelemetry